obsidian-tasks-group/obsidian-tasks/docsv2/queries/regular-expressions.md

 ### Take Care

-Warning
-{: .label .label-yellow}
+> [!warning]

-Regular expression (or 'regex') searching is a powerful but advanced feature that requires thorough knowledge in order to use successfully, and not miss intended search results.
+> Regular expression (or 'regex') searching is a powerful but advanced feature that requires thorough knowledge in order to use successfully, and not miss intended search results.

 It is easy to write a regular expression that looks like it is correct, but which uses a special character that completely changes the meaning of the search string.